Skip to main content

 The use of image descriptions and emphasis on making space for questions during the Zoom online sessions allowed attendees to engage easily.

-The audience included women from regional and rural areas of Victoria, as well as people from Melbourne.
+The audience included women from metropolitan, regional and rural areas of Victoria.
 Online workshop participants had the option to request a pack to be sent out in the mail with demo cervical and bowel screening kits after the session, allowing them the same access that in-person workshops had.

 Feedback